-Zaifilla Farrina said the innovative product was created by UniKL Malaysia Italy Design Institute (UnikL MIDI) lecturers under the supervision of UniKL Foundation.
+Zaifilla Farrina said the innovative product was created by UNIKL Malaysia Italy Design Institute (Unikl Midi) lecturers under the supervision of UNIKL Foundation.
 It is currently at the design patent stage and they are still studying the best materials for the actual product.
 She said her team aims to commercialise the product by the end of this year and hopes to get the cooperation of a manufacturer who is able to realise the design.

-Zaifilla Farrina said her team is in the midst of a study to design a vending or self-service machine to collect used cooking oil in large quantities at every housing area to make it easier for the community to manage the waste oil.
+Zaifilla Farrina said her team is in the midst of a study to design a vending or self-service machine to collect used cooking oil in large quantities at housing areas to make it easier for the community to manage the oil waste.

-"Usually recycling vendors will buy in bulk, so when there is this vending machine, people don't have to wait too long to store their used cooking oil before they are sold.
-It can be cumbersome to wait for certain days to sell the waste product," she said.

-Community awareness on the importance of recycling used cooking oil and that it can generate additional income, is still low, she added.
+"Usually, recycling vendors will buy in bulk, so when there is this vending machine, people don't have to wait too long to store their used cooking oil before it is sold," she said.
+Community awareness on the importance of recycling used cooking oil and that it can generate additional income is still low, she added.